 Children get hurt, but it is tough to accept when some third party injures your child through their negligence or gross neglect.
 We have protected children’s rights after an injury accident for over three decades and handled hundreds of lawsuits against daycare providers.

-This article covers the basics of a minor’s personal injury claim in Texas.
+This article covers the basics of a minor’s personal injury claim in Texas, including the unique challenges and legal requirements of an injury settlement.

 Personal injury claims of children under 18 in Texas are handled differently from personal injury cases of adults.
 Because a minor does not have the legal capacity to sue or be sued, personal injury litigation comes in the form of an adult “standing in” for the injured minor as “next friend.”